 The economics requirement must be fulfilled with either a macroeconomics or microeconomics course.
 Applicants are strongly encouraged to take both macroeconomics and microeconomics courses (at least one course is required).

 Humanities courses may be chosen from one or more of these areas: art, foreign language, history, literature, music, philosophy, religion, or theatre.

-Social / Behavioral Science electives may be chosen from one or more of the following areas: accounting, anthropology, business, computer science, economics, geography, health, history, management, political science, psychology, or sociology.
+Social / Behavioral Science electives may be chosen from one or more of the following areas: accounting, anthropology, business, economics, geography, health, history, management, political science, psychology, or sociology.

 At least one elective course must focus on cultural diversity.
-Examples of courses that fulfill this prerequisite are: cultural anthropology, cultural geography, world literature, world religions, women and gender studies, cultural studies in specific languages (e.g., Spanish).
+Examples of courses that fulfill this prerequisite are: sociology, cultural anthropology, cultural geography, intercultural communications, world literature, world religions, gender studies, cultural studies in specific languages (e.g., Spanish).